-A little bit about me.
+A little 'bout my blog and me.

 Our move to the Great Plains.

-I have 3 boys, ages 2, 5 and 7, and a 15 (almost 16!) year old daughter.
+Speaking of our kids, I have 3 boys, ages 2, 5 and 7, and a 15 (almost 16!) year old daughter.
 My husband and I moved to Nebraska state a few years ago to "live life in the slow lane."
 And boy, are we!

-Eventually, I also fell in love with the fact that you can literally make almost anything you want to yourself.
-Chinese Restaurant dish #C-4 craving?
+Eventually, I also fell in love with the fact that you can literally make almost anything you want to yourself!
+Chinese Restaurant dish #C-4- General Tso's Chicken craving?
 You can make that!
-Drive through window Number 6 with fries?
+Drive through window #6 Crispy Chicken with crinkle cut fries?
 You can make that too!
 Hand rolled ravioli pasta?
 MAKE.
 No ricotta cheese to fill that ravioli?
 You bet, you can make that too.
 See what I mean?
-It's endless.
+It's endless!
 And the rewards are too.
-Between the quality of the food, the amount you'll save, and the memories and knowledge that you gain from each and every endeavor or mistake-- it's all worth it.
+Between the quality of the food, the money you'll save, plus the memories and knowledge that you gain from each and every cooking endeavor or mistake-- it's all worth it.
 And that's what my blog is about.
-I hope you'll fall in love with making everything and anything with me.